604 4th Street • Catasauqua, PA 18032

 9:00am Sunday School (4th Sunday of every month) No summer classes

-Grace and peace to you from our Lord and Savior, Jesus the Christ.
+Grace and peace gifted to us from the Lord and Savior, Jesus the Christ.
 Amen.

 604 4th Street • Catasauqua, PA 18032